NASA Honors Hero Katherine Johnson By Renaming Facility For The ‘Hidden Figure’

 During her time at NASA, Johnson, 100, hand-calculated the trajectory of America’s first manned trip to space.
 She worked alongside other African-American women in the 1950s whose calculations were relied on heavily, as there were no computers that could make the predictions for them.
 Johnson, who was a child prodigy due to her uncanny calculations, worked with the Computer Pool to calculate innovative and successful space missions.
 One of Johnson’s most notable calculations was the launch of astronaut John Glenn into orbit in 1962.
 The calculations made Glenn the first American to orbit Earth and turned around the Space Race, which lasted from 1955-1975.

 Johnson’s work was unnoticed by the general public until the movie Hidden Figures debuted in 2016.
-The film starring Taraji P. Henson as Johnson shows the racial injustices that occurred for the black women who worked for NASA during the 1950s and 1960s.
+The film starring Taraji P. Henson as Johnson shows the racial injustices that occurred for black women who worked for NASA during the 1950s and 1960s.
 Hidden Figures also depicts Johnson’s journey to finding the correct calculations for Glenn’s launch.
 The movie also stars Octavia Spencer and Janelle Monae as NASA mathematicians Dorothy Vaughan and Mary Jackson, respectively.
 After record-breaking box office success, the film received multiple accolades, including an Academy Award nomination for Best Picture.

 Katherine Johnson’s tremendous work with NASA will leave a mark on our history for decades to come.
 Congratulations on this well-deserved achievement. https://t.co/ujRKP94bq2